zengbing15/lumos_doc/docs/tutorials/config.md

 }
 ```

 Step 2.
-Set up the config manager in the DApp as follows.
+Set up the config manager in the DApp.

+Example:

 ```typescript title="hellolumos/src/index.ts"
 import { env } from "process";